 Top Real Estate Agent Grafton Massachusetts

 Are you thinking about buying or selling a home in Grafton?
 Are you looking to work with a top Grafton MA Realtor?
-Let my twenty nine years experience selling Grafton Massachusetts real estate help you make the best decisions possible!
+Let my thirty years experience selling Grafton Massachusetts real estate help you make the best decisions possible!
 If you have any questions on anything to do with Grafton and specifically Grafton Real Estate, please get in touch as I have nearly three decades of experience under my belt.

 Grafton is a semi-rural town located in Worcester County, east central Massachusetts.
 According to the United States Census Bureau, Grafton has a total area of 23.3 square miles and is located 30 miles west of Boston.